South Asian Heritage Month

-South Asian Heritage Month is the name given to the month-long celebration in the South Asian diaspora to celebrate the heritage of people with roots in the South Asian countries of India, Pakistan, Afghanistan, Bangladesh, Sri Lanka, Nepal, Bhutan, and the Maldives.
+South Asian Heritage Month is the name given to the month-long celebration in the South Asian diaspora to celebrate the heritage of people with roots in the South Asian countries of India, Pakistan, Bangladesh, Sri Lanka, Afghanistan, Nepal, Bhutan, and the Maldives.

+It runs from 1 to 31 July each year.

-The co-founders of South Asian Heritage Month are Jasvir Singh OBE and Dr Binita Kane, and the Founding Patron is Anita Rani.
+Between 2020 and 2025, it ran from 18 July to 17 August each year.
+The co-founders of South Asian Heritage Month are Jasvir Singh CBE and Dr Binita Kane.